Aisles: Touring, In Sudden Walks (2006–2011)

-After the release of its debut album, the band spent most of 2006 touring in the local circuit, playing in venues such as House of Rock, Subterráneo, and a number of theatres across the country.
-In 2006, Felipe González joined the band to play bass during live performances and in late 2007 Felipe Candia joined the band on drums to start rehearsals for Aisles' second album.
+After the release of its debut album, the band spent most of 2006 touring in the local circuit, playing in venues such as House of Rock, Subterráneo, and several theaters across the country.
+In 2006, Felipe González joined the band to play bass during live performances, and in late 2007, Felipe Candia joined the band on drums to start rehearsals for Aisles' second album.

 The works for the band's second album extended for over a year.
-This time the group took a darker, more visual approach, mixing elements of music and drama, as shown in the opening track, "Mariachi".
-The broadening sound, the inclusion of genres such as Latin music, and the high sound quality and production made many consider the album a leap forward.
+This time, the group took a darker, more visual approach, mixing elements of music and drama, as shown in the opening track, "Mariachi."
+The broadening sound, including genres such as Latin music, and the high sound quality and production made many consider the album a leap forward.
 In Sudden Walks was self-produced and released in January 2009.
-Once again, the album was well received by fans and critics.
-Cesar Inca of Prog Archives said "In Sudden Walks may have been one of the 5 most accomplished neo-prog albums of 2009.
+Once again, the album was well-received by fans and critics.
+Cesar Inca of Prog Archives said, "In Sudden Walks may have been one of the five most accomplished neo-prog albums of 2009.
 It is a lovely collection of inventive compositions and bold arrangements", while David Dashifen Kees of USA Progressive Music stated "From moment one, the album reveals a unique composition of sounds which display an understanding of music and a depth of theme and creativity that many other bands lack."

-In August 2009, Aisles was the only South American band invited to participate in the Crescendo Prog Rock festival in Saint-Palais Sur Mer, France, and was later nominated for the Prog Awards in Best Foreign Record category in Italy.
-After touring Europe, the band spent the rest of 2010 playing in its home country, in venues such as Sala SCD, Sala Master, Teatro Nemesio Antúnez, and Café del Teatro, among others.
+In August 2009, Aisles was the only South American band invited to participate in the Crescendo Prog Rock festival in Saint-Palais Sur Mer, France, and was later nominated for the Prog Awards in the Best Foreign Record category in Italy.
+After touring Europe, the band spent the rest of 2010 playing in its home country, in venues such as Sala SCD, Sala Master, Teatro Nemesio Antúnez, and Café del Teatro.
 In late 2010, keyboardist Luis Vergara left the band due to musical differences.